 (SCHOOL & GROUPS)

-From the very first days the Caves opened to the public in 1968 we have taken groups underground.
-Educational groups in particular are a speciality, we provide exciting guided trips and caving activities for many schools, primary and secondary, as well as for colleges and universities.
+From the very first days we opened the Caves to the public in 1968 we have taken groups underground.
+Educational groups are a speciality, we provide exciting guided trips and caving activities for many schools, primary and secondary, as well as for colleges, universities, as well as many other groups.
 The elements of education and fun are balanced to suit the group’s interests or projects.
 Subjects can range from: how the miners worked; cave formation; local geology; limestone; iron; Victorians; child labour in mines; to simple elements such as underground, light and dark, rocks etc, or a physical adventure activity.

 There are four main types of visit available to groups: